lotusnoir/ansible-system_bashrc/README.md

 Configure bashrc for any users

-This role is designed to be able to set custom bahrc for all users or a specific one.
+This role is designed to be able to set custom bashrc for all users or a specific one.
 You can use the default one provided or write your own.
 This role will try to add new features and aliases in order to have the best base for any users.

 ## Requirements